assocworks/purcosa-docs/docs/contracts/loa-process.md

 ---

-## Tender Author Process on Receiving a Revision Request
+## Responding to a Revision Request

 1. On receipt of the **Change Requested** email, the tender author should review and correct the issue.
 2. Once resolved, they should: